TamilBTS/MicroServices/README.md

 9. **_Updating Cloud Config Monitor for RabbitMq_** -> I've added two dependencies cloud-config-monitor and cloud-starter-bus-ampq for enabling **/monitor** endpoint for auto-refresh configuration using webhook.
 Also when enabling webhook make sure to give **application/json** as the request body to send a request to webhook.

 10. **_Updating Docker-Compose for other files_** -> I've updated the docker-compose file for prod and qa profiles.
-Changed the common config.yml _spring.profiles.active as prod and qa_ for their respective profiles.
+Changed the common config.yml _**spring.profiles.active as prod and qa**_ for their respective profiles

+11. **_Configuration for MySql Database with Docker_** -> I've shifted from the H2 database to the MySql database and configured the MySQL services in the **_docker-compose.yml_** file.
+For each Microservices I've configured seperate
+    MySQL containers exposing **3306, 3307, and 3308** ports under the same network for inter-communications.